ionq/blqs/blqs/README.md

-# blqs: Building Blocks for Quantum Languages
+# blqs: Building Blocks for Domain Specific Languages

-Blqs is a framework for writing quantum programs that look like native Python programs.
+Blqs is a framework for building domain specific language that can be written in native Python.
+It was inspired by TensorFlow's autograph library, and motivated by the state of the art in quantum programming frameworks like Cirq and Qisket.

+Here is a motivating example.
 In many traditional quantum programming frameworks on writes a quantum program via appending to a container object, (here is an example from Cirq):
 ```python
 import cirq
 circuit = cirq.Circuit()